 - Common camshaft sensor failures, especially on 2.0 petrol engines

-- Owners report problems with the OEM tow hook.
+- Owners report issues with the OEM tow hook.

 - Loud and uncomfortable ride on run-flat tires.
 Most owners replaced them as soon as possible.

-- Smaller engines, the 318i for example have problems with the oil separator, coil packs and faulty piezo fuel injectors.
+- Smaller engines, the 318i for example with the N43 engine have problems with the oil separator, coil packs and faulty piezo fuel injectors.

-- Owners report that door handles get stuck in “opened” position.
+Owners also report that door handles get stuck in the “opened” position.

 BMW E90 Electric problems